CordulaRobinson/GEE/raymondeah/congo/drc_bands/README.md

 ## Objectives

-1. region finding (clear and verifiable mining activity, 3 separate locations)
+1. Region finding (clear and verifiable mining activity, 3 separate locations)
-2. NDVI time series starting from before mine construction
+2. NDVI time series, starting from before mine construction
-3. view the following spectral indices and band ratios from 2014-2020:
+3. View the following spectral indices and band ratios from 2014-2020:
 	- NDVI (Normalized Difference Vegetation Index)
 	+ VIGS (Vegetation Index considering Greenness and Shortwave infrared, outlined [here](https://www.sciencedirect.com/science/article/pii/S0034425715301577?via%3Dihub))
 	+ NDMI (Normalized Difference Moisture Index)
 	+ BSI (Bare Soil Index)
 	+ Iron Concentration
 	+ Clay Concentration
-4. create time series of all, see what is significant and what is not
+4. Time series of spectral indices and band ratios, see what is significant and what is not
-5. inspect cross sections of visual anomalies, look for significant band activity
+5. Inspect cross sections of visual anomalies, look for trends and outliers in band values
-6. inspect SAR data and look for any unique signatures
+6. Inspect SAR data and look for any unique signatures

 ## Datasets